codeface-io/SwiftObserver/README.md

 ### Filter by Author

 There are three transforms related to message authors.
-As with other transforms, we can apply them directly in observations or create them as standalone observables.
+As with other transforms, we can apply them directly in observations or create them as standalone observable objects.

 #### Filter Author